-In the past, OCTA has taken an average of the three university taxable sales projections to develop a long-range forecast of M2 taxable sales.
+In the past, OCTA averaged the three university taxable sales projections to develop a long-range forecast of M2 taxable sales.
 On March 28, 2016, the Board approved a new sales tax forecast methodology as part of the FY 2016-17 budget development process.
 This methodology includes a more conservative approach by utilizing MuniServices, Inc forecast for the first five years and the three-university average for the remaining years.
 Historically, MuniServices, Inc. has been more conservative than the three universities over the first five years of M2 revenue collection.